Monday, April 27, 2026

 Discover how to get the most from your Connecticut Library Consortium (CLC) membership in this fun, informative session!
 Learn about CLC’s history, surprising stories, and member benefits from exclusive contracts and roundtables to helpful tools and tips.
 Leave with practical insights, new connections, and maybe even a prize!
 This is your backstage pass to all things CLC!

 Context matters in how we work and live.
-Did you know that you can be disabled and a trauma survivor and also be a library leader?
-Former library director Tim Kellogg will share his story in conversation as participants learn how to lead better, skip assumptions, ask needs, and recognize the importance of context when dealing with library employees, patrons, and possibly life outside of work.
+Did you know that you can be disabled, a trauma survivor, and also be a library leader?
+Former library director Tim Kellogg will share his story in conversation with Amanda Stern as participants learn how to lead better, skip assumptions, ask needs, and recognize the importance of work and life in context.

 Sponsor: CLA ADA Committee